-Floods, which can occur anywhere in the country, now rank number 1 on the list of common natural disasters affecting the U.S. The U.S. Geological Survey estimates that each year, floods and flash floods cause approximately $6 billion in property damages and about 140 deaths.
+Floods, which can occur anywhere in the country, can cause serious issues to your home or business.
+According to Floodsmart.gov, floods are the number 1 natural disaster affecting the U.S. The U.S. Geological Survey also estimates that each year, floods and flash floods cause approximately $6 billion in property damages and about 140 deaths.

 Before a Flood

 Often times, you may not have the benefit of an advance warning before a flood occurs.
 Flash floods can develop in minutes, with no visible rainfall, and flooding caused by a drainage failure can pop up unexpectedly.
 Because of this unpredictability, it's imperative to prepare your property for a flood even though one may not happen until well into the future, if at all.

 - Buy Flood Insurance.
 Homeowner's insurance policies do not cover damage caused by floods, so home and business owners need to purchase flood insurance.
 Note that there is a 30-day waiting period before any flood protection policy takes effect.

 - Avoid Building in a Floodplain.
 That is, unless you elevate or reinforce your property.

 - Elevate Electrical and HVAC Systems.
 As a rule of thumb, elevate these systems at least 12 inches above the expected flood elevation to help protect against water damage.

 - Construct Barriers.
 Building levees, beams, and floodwalls around your property can help stop floodwater from entering.

 - Perform Dry Floodproofing.
 This involves sealing all exterior property areas below the flood protection level so that they are watertight.
 Walls can be coated with a waterproof sealant, and watertight shields can be installed over doors, windows, and other vulnerable openings.

 - Install Anti-Backflow Valves in Sewer Traps.
 These check valves stop the upward backflow of sewer water in case of a clog.